 You’ve probably read on the back of quinoa or seen recipes that say use 2 cups of water to 1 cup of quinoa.
 But using these ratios I could never make quinoa that wasn’t soggy and soft.
 I wanted it to have more the texture of couscous and decided to crack the code.
 After trying different methods, I finally figured out that you simply cut down the water to 1 1/2 times the amount of quinoa you use.
-So whether you use 1 cup or 10 cups of quinoa, you simply multiply that times 1.5 and that’s how much water to use.
+Whether you use 1 cup or 10 cups of quinoa, you simply multiply that times 1.5 and that’s how much water to use.
 So for the typical directions using 1 cup of quinoa, you will use 1 1/2 cups water.

 Secrets to Perfect Quinoa

 Besides knowing the right ratio, here are a couple of other tips:

 - Rinse the quinoa in a fine mesh strainer until the water runs clear.
 The reason for this is quinoa has saponin on the outer shell which is a natural pesticide but tastes soapy and can make some people have digestive discomfort.
 Look at your package carefully because it might already be rinsed or better yet, it might be sprouted quinoa which means not only has it been rinsed, but it’s been soaked long enough to start sprouting and make it more digestible.

 - Use a the right size pan.
 For 1 cup of quinoa and 1 1/2 cups of water, use a 2 qt pan.
 Any bigger and the water will evaporate too fast and leave you with chewy quinoa at best but more likely you will have some perfect quinoa and some hard little quinoa balls.

 - Cook for 12 minutes then check the water level.
 If you tilt the pan and don’t see any water, you’re ready for the next, very important step.